Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Conclusions and Future Work

 Building on this standardized baseline, several directions can further improve robustness, comparability, performance, and clinical relevance.
 First, preprocessing can be strengthened by integrating and validating dedicated cough event detection and quality-control modules (e.g., silence removal) and by systematically studying sensitivity to segmentation.
-Second, transition to convolutional or recurrent neural models on spectrotemporal input representations seems a plausible direction, parallel to pretrained or self-supervised audio encoders and temporal models that preserve cough dynamics may capture information that is discarded by fixed summary statistics.
-Third, multimodal modeling can be expanded beyond early fusion by exploring late/attention-based fusion and modality-aware training that handles clinical variables while improving interpretability of cross-modal interactions.
+Second, {the proposed pipeline does not prescribe how features are constructed but instead provides a common benchmark that accommodates both conventional feature engineering and learned representations produced by modern deep learning.
+By holding the validation protocol and reporting standards fixed while allowing the modeling choices to vary, future work can innovate on architectures and representations while remaining directly comparable.} A transition to convolutional or recurrent neural models on spectrotemporal input representations seems a plausible direction, parallel to pretrained or self-supervised audio encoders and temporal models that preserve cough dynamics may capture information that is discarded by fixed summary statistics.
+Third, multimodal modeling can be expanded beyond early fusion by exploring late/attention-based fusion and modality-aware training that handles clinical variables while improving the interpretability of cross-modal interactions.
 From an evaluation standpoint, future work should emphasize clinically aligned operating points (e.g., sensitivity at a fixed specificity, or vice versa) alongside discrimination metrics.
-The conformal framework enables actionable triage policies, that is, a natural extension is to evaluate selective prediction (abstention/referral when prediction sets are non-singleton) and quantify the trade-off between referral rate and missed TB cases.
+The conformal framework enables actionable triage policies; that is, a natural extension is to evaluate selective prediction (abstention/referral when prediction sets are non-singleton) and quantify the trade-off between referral rate and missed TB cases.
 Finally, external validation on independent cohorts and explicit domain-shift experiments (site/population) are essential to establish generalization beyond the current dataset.
 Coupled with open, fixed splits and a benchmark suite, these steps would enable more rigorous, cumulative progress toward deployable TB screening systems.